Biden to urge G-7 leaders to call out, compete with China

 The leaders of the G-7 — which also includes Canada, France, Germany, Italy and Japan — also hope the meeting at the seaside resort will energize the global economy.

-Opening three days of talks, Johnson on Friday warned that world leaders must not repeat errors made over the past 18 months — or those made during the recovery from the 2008 global financial crisis.
+Johnson on Friday opened three days of talks by warning that world leaders must not repeat errors of the past 18 months — or those made during the recovery from the 2008 global financial crisis.
 If not, he said the pandemic “risks being a lasting scar” that entrenched inequalities.

-He said the G-7 will announce a package of health measures aimed at reducing the chances of another pandemic.
+He said the G-7 will announce health measures aimed at reducing the chances of another pandemic.
 The “Carbis Bay Declaration” will aim for a 100-day goal to develop vaccines, treatments and diagnostics for future diseases and to bolster surveillance for new illnesses.

 Johnson said the goal of the measures was “to make sure that never again will we be caught unawares.”